sallyman128/codewars-app/README.md

 The **analyzer** app will also publish a task to the rabbit mq broker that will be consumed by the **database** app.

 The **database** app will take the task from analyzer that consist of an event.
 And it will save the event to the postgres database.

+You can access the docker postgres db from the CLI using the following command in the root director. `docker exec -it postgres-container-ID psql -U usr -d codewars_db`.
+Just enter the postgres-container-id.
+You can find this by running: `docker ps`.